Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Abstract

 \section{Abstract}

-In this work, we introduce Virology-Informed Neural Networks (VINNs), a powerful tool for capturing the intricate dynamics of viral infection when data of some compartments of the model are not available.
-VINNs, an extension of the widely known Physics-Informed Neural Networks (PINNs), offer an alternative approach to traditional numerical methods for solving system of differential equations.
-We apply this VINN technique on a recently proposed hepatitis B virus (HBV) infection dynamics model to predict the transmission of the infection within the liver more accurately.
-This model consists of four compartments, namely uninfected and infected hepatocytes, rcDNA-containing capsids, and free viruses, along with the consideration of capsid recycling.
-Leveraging the power of VINNs, we study the impacts of variations in parameter range, experimental noise, data variability, network architecture, and learning rate in this work.
-In order to demonstrate the robustness and effectiveness of VINNs, we employ this approach on the data collected from nine HBV-infceted chimpanzees, and it is observed that VINNs can effectively estimate the model parameters.
-VINNs reliably capture the dynamics of infection spread and accurately predict their future progression using real-world data.
-Furthermore, VINNs efficiently identify the most influential parameters in HBV dynamics based solely on experimental data from the capsid component.
-It is also expected that this framework can be extended beyond viral dynamics, providing a powerful tool for uncovering hidden patterns and complex interactions across various scientific and engineering domains.
+{Accurate forecasting of viral disease outbreaks is crucial for guiding public health responses and preventing widespread loss of life.
+In recent years, Physics-Informed Neural Networks (PINNs) have emerged as a promising framework that can capture the intricate dynamics of viral infection and reliably predict its future progression.
+However, despite notable advances, the application of PINNs in disease modeling remains limited.
+Standard PINNs are effective in simulating disease dynamics through forward modeling but often face challenges in estimating key biological parameters from sparse or noisy experimental data when applied in an inverse framework.
+To overcome these limitations, a recent extension known as \textit{Disease Informed Neural Networks (DINNs)} has emerged, offering a more robust approach to parameter estimation tasks.
+In this work, we apply this \textit{DINNs} technique on a recently proposed hepatitis B virus (HBV) infection dynamics model to predict infection transmission within the liver.
+This model consists of four compartments: uninfected and infected hepatocytes, rcDNA-containing capsids, and free viruses.
+Leveraging the power of \textit{DINNs}, we study the impacts of (i) variations in parameter range, (ii) experimental noise in data, (iii) sample sizes, (iv) network architecture and (v) learning rate.
+We employ this methodology in experimental data collected from nine HBV-infected chimpanzees and observe that it reliably estimates the model parameters. \textit{DINNs} can capture infection dynamics and predict their future progression even when data of some compartments of the system are missing.
+Additionally, it identifies the influential model parameters that determine whether the HBV infection is cleared or persists within the host. }